Assembly of the Nobility

 The chair of an Assembly of Nobility was called Gubernia (Uyezd) Marshal of Nobility.
 These Assemblies governed both the dvoryanstvo itself and took part in the governing of local affairs of the whole society, such as the election of the persons to the posts in local administration and police.
 After the Emancipation reform of 1861 in Russia and subsequent reforms, their purpose became mostly affairs of the nobility.

 This institution ceased to exist in Russia after the October Revolution.
 After the dissolution of the Soviet Union, in 1990 the descendants of Russian nobility founded the Russian Assembly of Nobility, a public non-political organization.

 Clubhouse

 Assemblies of nobility typically had clubhouses also called "Assembly of Nobility", colloquially referred to as "the Assembly" (собрание) among the peers.
-The most famous one was that of the Moscow Assembly of the Nobility, now known as the House of the Unions.
+The most famous one was that of the Moscow Assembly of the Nobility; the building is now known as the House of the Unions.